 First-Hand Experiences & Insights

 TriNet, Insperity and ADP are a few of the PEOs that shops within the Bureau community have used.
 As with any partner, you’ll want to research options that best fit your unique business, growth strategy and team.
-If you’re curious how similar shops are managing HR, join us at Owner Camp or Owner Summit.
+If you’re curious how similar shops are managing HR, join us at Owner Camp.
 Connect with fellow owners and hear insights and growth strategies first-hand.

 This article provides general information and shouldn’t be construed as advice.